 Royal Tombs of the Joseon Dynasty

 Royal Tombs of the Joseon Dynasty is a collection of 40 tombs built over a period of five centuries.
 All the tombs are located amidst greenery in 18 locations.
-These tombs are surrounded by statues of animals and low-rise walls.
-They also feature stones that are believed to summon the souls of the buried queens and kings.
+Statues of animals and low-rise walls surround these tombs.
+They also feature stones believed to summon the souls of the buried queens and kings.

 Seokguram Grotto and Bulguksa Temple

-Another famous UNESCO World Heritage site in South Korea, Seokguram Grotto and Bulguksa Temple, are exemplary masterpieces of Buddhist art.
-Bulguksa Temple was discovered during the Silla dynasty and showcases the architecture of those times.
+Another famous UNESCO World Heritage site in South Korea, Seokguram Grotto and Bulguksa Temple are exemplary masterpieces of Buddhist art.
+Bulguksa Temple was discovered during the Silla dynasty and showcased the architecture of those times.
 The Seokguram Grotto, on the other hand, displays fine Buddhist sculpture.

-So, now that you know a lot more about South Korea and its historical UNESCO sites, plan a visit soon?
+Now that you’re more familiar with South Korea’s historical UNESCO sites, why not plan a visit soon?